Zhang Yang (general): Biography

 Zhang Yang was under investigation by the Central Military Commission on August 28, 2017, for discipline violations and bribery.
 He is believed to have committed suicide at his home on November 23, 2017, making him the most senior military figure to have done so during the ongoing graft investigations among PLA personnel.
-On October 16, 2018, Zhang Yang was posthumously stripped of his rank and expelled from the Communist Party.
+On October 16, 2018, Zhang Yang was posthumously stripped of his rank and expelled from the CCP.